iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/signing.md

 ### Example Use-Cases

-- A seperate department requests a signature by the the legal department of a company.
+- A separate department requests a signature by the the legal department of a company.
 - A subsidiary requests the parent company to sign a credential.
 - An IOT device generates an unsigned credential and requests a secure server to sign it.